-I'm behind Indie Hackers.
+I created Indie Hackers.

 Indie Hackers is a place where the founders of profitable businesses and side projects can share their stories transparently, and where entrepreneurs can come to read and learn from those examples.

-You're an indie hacker if you've set out to make money independently (hence "indie").
-That means the money is coming directly to you from your customers, not from an employer.
+You're an indie hacker if you've set out to make money independently.
+That means you're generating revenue directly from your customers, not indirectly through an employer.
 Other than that, there are no requirements!

 Indie hackers are often solo founders, software engineers, and bootstrapped, but it's totally okay if you have cofounders, can't code, and have raised money.

 Before joining Stripe, I'd never worked a single full-time job.
 Entrepreneurship is where my heart lies, and I want to do whatever I can to help others achieve their dreams of financial independence.